WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Imaging - Software Engineering and Data Science
 This project helps with the current work around automated processing to the High Performance Compute.
 For more details see [Imaging project](student-imaging).

+### Immunology modelling

+This project helps with enhancing the framework API for agent-based modelling in Immunology.
+For more details see [Immunology modelling project](student-immunology-modelling)

 ## Other projects

 There are more projects on the [Google Summer of Code](gsoc) page that could be brought into our standard student internship program.